brenapp/brenapp/README.md

 <br />
 <br />

 In my free time, I also run robotics tournaments for K-12 students, specifically the VEX Robotics Competition and VEX IQ Competition programs.
-These programs benefitted me massively when I was going through, and nothing else gets me as excited to wake up at 6:00 AM on a Saturday!
+These programs benefitted me massively when I was going through, and nothing else gets me as excited to wake up at 7:00 AM on a Saturday.
 <br />

 **Favorite Projects**